runderwoman/faaspot-cli/docs/overview.rst

     $ pip install faaspot

 .. note::
-    After installing the FaaSpot client you'll have both command-line interface (CLI) and a python-client library.
+    After installing the FaaSpot client you'll have both the command-line interface (CLI) and a python-client library.
     The CLI client name is ``fas`` and the python-client library name is ``faaspot``.

-    To upgrade the FaaSpot client version, run: ``pip install faaspot --upgrade``
+    To upgrade the FaaSpot client version, run: ``pip install faaspot --upgrade``.

     For info about the CLI, go to the :ref:`CLI <cli>` page.
     For info about the python library, go to the :ref:`deployments <deployments>` page.